bozerkins/clickhouse-client/README.md

 In case of failure to perform the operation client throws an Exception.

-It is also possible to change the database to query.
+It is also possible to change the database for the whole client.

 ```php
 # change database